oap-project/gazelle_plugin/docs/Columnar-Expression-Developer-Guide.md

 # Columnar Expression Developer Guide

+This is a short guide on adding new columnar expressions in Gazelle.

 Currently, the columnar expressions in Gazelle are implemented based on Arrow/gandiva.
 Developer needs to implement a columnar expression class in Gazelle scala code and also add some logic to replace Spark expression with the implemented columnar expression.
 And the native code is implemented in Arrow/gandiva for expression's